pokujs/themes/README.md

 - ✅ **SQL**, **Bash**
 - ✅ **PHP**, **C++**, **Go**, **Python**, **Ruby**, **Rust**

+> Although it probably works with most languages, these are the languages and frameworks that are manually checked.

+---

-# Main Color Palette 🎨🐷
+# Main Color Palette 👨🏻‍🎨

-This document describes the theme’s core color palette.
+This section describes the theme’s core color palette.
 It serves as a guide for developers who want to adapt the **Poku Theme** to other editors, variations or tools beyond **VSCode**.

 ---